karmacoma/lisk-rake/README.md

 ```

 > NOTE:
-> This will install homebrew (on OS-X), ruby (rvm) plus a few application dependencies.
+> This will install homebrew (on OS X), ruby (rvm) plus a few application dependencies.

 ***